kreuzhofer/azurearmvmcloningwithazurefunctions/README.md

 #### Deployment using alternative techniques
 This sample uses Visual Studio to deploy the WebApp.
 You can find further instructions on how to deploy WebApps by other means [here](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-deploy).

+#### Best Practices
+Use a single one resource group for the entire project.

+Make sure to keep all resources in the same location.